Yulion21/yulion21.github.io/_posts/2016-05-28-architecture_and_robots.md

 ## How Could Architecture be Robotic?

 Even after being built a building can work with robotics.
+A building can make use of mechanical systems to improve the user experience through beauty or comfort.
+It is possible to make moving facades, dancing lights solar protections that move automatically, sensors that let you know about the surrounds quality and so on.

-### Some Interesting Links:
+It is even possible to make the whole house a robot: a house that moves according to the season.

-- Association for Robots in Architecture Page: http://www.robotsinarchitecture.org/
+<iframe width="700" height="394" src="https://www.youtube.com/embed/H5AO_Ky-r28" frameborder="0" allowfullscreen></iframe>

-- Association for Robots in Architecture Vimeo Channel:https://vimeo.com/robotsinarchitecture/videos
+<iframe width="640" height="360" src="https://www.youtube.com/embed/BSEVoFi9MpQ" frameborder="0" allowfullscreen></iframe>

-- Arch Daily Selection of 5 Robots Revolutionizing Architecture: http://www.archdaily.com/336849/5-robots-revolutionizing-architectures-future
+<iframe width="1280" height="720" src="https://www.youtube.com/embed/onAd87P7Tzk" frameborder="0" allowfullscreen></iframe>